By Joyce Landry

 Norwegian Joy for Corporate Groups

 In summary, I can see mixing the right western group (especially a global corporate group) with the Chinese consumers onboard Norwegian Joy.
-The ship was very flexible and really helped us by coming up with creative solutions to blend the groups together – and they didn’t seem to mind the bit of disruption we caused by re-setting their dining room to turn it into trade show space!
+The ship was very flexible and helped us by coming up with creative solutions to blend the groups together.
+They didn’t seem to mind the disruption we caused by re-setting their dining room to turn it into trade show space!
 It was a win-win for everyone.

 Xièxie to all of Norwegian Joy’s staff and crew for doing such a superb job!